MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/diagnostics-extension-to-application-insights.md

 ## Complete sink configuration example

-Here is a complete example of the public configuration file that:
+Here's a complete example of the public configuration file that:

 1. Sends all errors to Application Insights (specified at the **DiagnosticMonitorConfiguration** node).
 1. Also sends Verbose level logs for the Application Logs (specified at the **Logs** node).